Utiku railway station

 Utiku railway station was a station on the North Island Main Trunk in New Zealand, and in the Manawatū-Whanganui region.
 It opened in 1904 and closed in 1986.
 It was part of the 13+1/2 mi Mangaweka to Taihape section, officially opened by the Prime Minister, Richard Seddon, on 21 November 1904.
 It closed in 1986.
 A passing loop remains.

+Name

-The name Utiku had a biblical origin as a transliteration of Eutychus.
+Utiku was named after Utiku Pōtaka, a prominent rangatira (chief) of Ngāti Hauiti based in the Rangitīkei–Manawatū-Whanganui region.
+The name Utiku is a Māori transliteration of the biblical name Eutychus.